A pedagogical history of compactness: Possible motivations for compactness

-While it is not clear if Fr\'{e}chet was aware of this application, it is important to note that there already seemed to be applications for the notion of compactness before it was formally defined.
+While it is not clear if Fr\'{e}chet was aware of this application, it does seem to be the case that applications for the notion of compactness were known before the term was formally defined.

-It is also interesting to think about what conditions must be satisfied in order for the conclusion of a theorem to become a definition.
-One reasonable requirement seems to be that the notion should have practical use.
-And we have seen now three uses for compactness: on the real line, in spaces of continuous functions, and for showing the existence of solutions to differential equations.
-In other words, we see that compactness notions already seemed to be important in the fields we now call real analysis, topology, functional analysis, and differential equations.
-So it seems the time was ripe for someone to propose to give a name to and formally define this notion, as we will see in the next section.